← Back to ResourcesBreed Guides

 How common is hip dysplasia in Border Collies?

-Symptoms: bunny-hopping gait, reluctance to jump or climb stairs, stiffness after rest, decreased exercise tolerance, weight shifting away from affected hip.
-Onset typically by age 1–2 years for severe cases; mild cases may not present until age 5–7.
+Symptoms: bunny-hopping gait, reluctance to jump or climb stairs, stiffness after rest, decreased exercise tolerance, and weight shifting away from the affected hip.
+Onset is typically by 1 to 2 years for severe cases; mild cases may not present until 5 to 7.

-• Mild — weight management, joint supplements (glucosamine, chondroitin, omega-3, $30–$60/month), restricted high-impact exercise, swim therapy
+• Mild: weight management, joint supplements, restricted high-impact exercise, swim therapy.

-Prevention: keep your BC lean (BCS 4–5/9), avoid forced exercise on developing puppies (no marathon running with a 6-month-old BC), use ramps for car/couch access in seniors.
-Pet insurance is high-value for BCs because hip dysplasia surgery costs justify it on a single procedure.
+Prevention: keep your Border Collie lean (body condition score 4 to 5 out of 9), avoid forced exercise on developing puppies (no marathon running with a 6-month-old), and use ramps for car or couch access in seniors.
+Pet insurance is high-value for Border Collies because hip dysplasia surgery costs typically justify it on a single procedure.

 What other eye conditions affect Border Collies?